 Another thing to note is that IGTV and video analytics will be moved to the new Videos section in Instagram Insights.

-Sign up for our free “Instagram for Business Q&A” Webinar on Tuesday 31st May 2022.
+Sign up for our Free “Instagram for Business Q&A” Webinar on Tuesday 24th January 2023.

 Sharing videos on Instagram